louisbloom/telnet-gui/telnet-lisp/LANGUAGE_REFERENCE.md

 - `do` - Iteration loop with variable updates and exit condition
 - `cond` - Multi-way conditional with test clauses
 - `case` - Pattern matching with value-based dispatch
+- `and` - Logical AND with short-circuit evaluation (returns last truthy value or first falsy value)
+- `or` - Logical OR with short-circuit evaluation (returns first truthy value or last falsy value)

 ### Macros